 - Cabbage: I love rich and robust red cabbage for its color and flavor.
 Look for heavy heads with large, sturdy leaves surrounding the outside.
 Napa cabbage is a great substitute for a milder flavor and texture.

-- Sweetener: When it comes to making the dressing, any soluble, liquid sweetener will work to balance the acidity of the fresh lime juice.
-I prefer agave syrup for it's straightforward, sweet flavor.
+- Sweetener: When making the dressing, any soluble, liquid sweetener will work to balance the acidity of the fresh lime juice.
+I prefer agave syrup for its straightforward, sweet flavor.
 Alternatively, use maple syrup or honey for a more robust flavor.
 Please keep in mind that the dressing will no longer be vegan if using honey.

 How To Make Black Bean Mango Salad

-Once you have all the ingredients prepped, all it takes is a simple toss with the homemade lime dressing for a crisp, crunchy, colorful salad ready in 15 minutes!
+Once you have all the ingredients prepped, you can toss them with the homemade lime dressing for a crisp, crunchy, colorful salad ready in 15 minutes!

 Step 1.
 Prepare & Assemble Salad Ingredients

-Using a vegetable chopper, dice mango, cucumber, red onion, red bell pepper and jalapeno (see photo below for size reference).
-Using a knife, slice the tomatoes in half, slice the cabbage thinly and finely chop cilantro.
+Using a vegetable chopper, dice mango, cucumber, red onion, red bell pepper, and jalapeno (see photo below for size reference).
+Using a knife, slice the tomatoes in half, cut the cabbage thinly, and finely chop the cilantro.
 Add to a large bowl, along with cooked black beans.

 Step 2.
 Prepare the Lime Dressing

 Add lime juice and seasoning ingredients to a small bowl.
-Pour the olive oil while whisking so it emulsifies and creates a rich dressing.
+Whisk in the olive oil until it emulsifies and creates a rich dressing.

 Step 3.
 Toss the Salad with Dressing